Zernach/chromium-history-extension/frontend/README.md

 2. Query is sent to the service worker
 3. Service worker fetches browser history using Chrome History API
 4. History data is passed to WASM module for filtering and processing
-5. Processed history is sent to OpenAI API with the user's query
+5. Processed history and query are sent to the backend Cloud Function
-6. OpenAI response is returned to the popup and displayed
+6. Backend calls OpenAI API and returns the response
+7. Response is displayed in the popup

 ### WebAssembly Module